 In recent years, many traditional sunscreens have come under fire for their high levels of protective chemicals and additives, which may have adverse effects on the skin over the long term.
-However, protecting yourself against melanoma, the worst form of skin cancer, is far more important than avoiding topical contact with potentially abrasive chemicals.
-Furthermore, some people even argue that sunscreen doesn’t protect against cancer, but that is simply not true.
-There is no sunscreen on the market that can protect against all of the sun’s radiation (both UVA and UVB), but the higher the SPF, the greater the percentage of protection, which can definitely help lower your risk of skin cancer.
+However, protecting yourself against melanoma takes precedence over topical contact with potentially abrasive chemicals.
+There is no sunscreen on the market that can protect against all of the sun’s radiation (both UVA and UVB), but the higher the SPF, the greater the percentage of protection.

 There are many other ways to prevent sun damage to the skin, including wearing sun-protective clothing, such as wide-brimmed hats, long sleeves, and simple avoidance of sunlight, particularly during the peak hours of sunshine, from 10am-2pm, when the sun’s radiation will be at their strongest.